NishantRana07/Krishi-Mitra/README.md

 ## 🤝 Contributing

-This is a hackathon project built for the **Appwrite Sites Hackathon**.
+This is a hackathon project built for the **Hack CBS Hackathon**.
 Contributions, suggestions, and feedback are welcome!

 ## 📄 License